 I have a Professional Diploma in Counselling from UWE.
 The course is a Level 6 course, accredited by the BACP.
-I am also further Accredited by the BACP.
+I am accredited by NCS.
 I have done additional Certificates (each 150 hours of study) in working with Couples and with Adolescents.
 I have completed a specialist qualification in working remotely (80 hours).
 I am IFS Level 1 trained.
 And I have done countless days of CPD in subjects ranging from Working with OCD, Intergenerational Trauma, Alternative Sexual Lifestyles, Goal Setting in Therapy, Working with Shame etc. A full list and certificates are available if you should wish to view.

 What happens in a first session?

 The first session is for us to get to know each other and begin to explore a way of working together that suits you.
 I usually ask a few questions to get an idea of how your life is at present, and if you want you can share anything from the past you believe is significant to our work.
 However, some people want to jump straight in and we can also do this.